Milwaukee is a hidden gem that often goes unnoticed by travelers, but those who take the time to explore it are in for a pleasant surprise.

 Stop 7:

-If you are up for more and after dinner drink, check out Blu in the historic Pfister Hotel.
+If you are up for an after-dinner drink, check out Blu in the historic Pfister Hotel

 The Pfister Hotel is one of the coolest hotels in Milwaukee.
 It’s home to the largest collection of European artwork outside of Europe.
 And at Blu you’ll get to see downtown Milwaukee from above while sipping on a fancy cocktail.